The VM Population Trending Report displays information about:

 - None: to display no trend line

-- Add Advanced Filters: You can filter the report by managed system, custom attributes and ownership.
+- Add Advanced Filters: You can filter the report by cloud account, custom attributes and ownership.

 When filtering by a custom attribute, Commander retrieves the list of all VMs which existed in the location targeted by the report during the reporting period.
 Records for any VM for which there is no billing record are discarded.
 Then, records for any VMs that did not have the selected custom attribute applied on at least one of the following points in time are discarded: